jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 ## How to Review Bitcoin Core PRs - A work-in-progress guide

-Last updated: November 29, 2019
+Last updated: December 7, 2019

 ### BEFORE YOU BEGIN